winglang/docsite/blog/2024-01-04-platforms-building-part1.md

 In the meantime make sure you to join the Wing Slack community: https://t.winglang.io/slack and share what you are working on, or any issues you run into.

 Want to read more about Wing Platforms?
 Check out the [Wing Platform Docs](https://www.winglang.io/docs/concepts/platforms)

+Feel free to checkout the full source code at: https://github.com/hasanaburayyan/wing-tf-backends